 Plants have made a variety of reproductive adaptations to ensure the spreading and survival of their seed.
 A common example is the bright colors of many flowers.
 The purpose of this adaptation is to draw specific insects and birds that will visit the plant and distribute its pollen when they move on to the next plant.

 Structural adaptations allow plants to live in specific environments, as is seen in the stark contrast between the roots of terrestrial plants, which are firmly rooted in the ground, and plants that float on the surface of bodies of water.
+Another structural plant adaptation example is the leaves of coconut and palm trees.
+Tropical islands are prone to wind events such as cyclones.
+By having thin leaves, they are less likely to be damaged in wind events.

 An example of a behavioral adaptation in plants is how certain desert plants have developed opportunistic behaviors that allow them to spring from dormancy to sudden reproductive activity during times of moisture and cool temperatures.